-(3) Foreign Currency Translation
+(5) Foreign Currency Translation

-- A. Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions where items are re-measured.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year-end exchange rates are recognized in other gains and losses of the statement of comprehensive income. - B. Translation differences on non-monetary financial assets and liabilities held at fair value through profit or loss are recognized as part of the fair value gain or loss.
+- A. Items included in the financial statements of each of the Group's entities are measured using its functional currency.
+The consolidated financial statements are presented in New Taiwan Dollar (NTD), which is the Group's presentation currency and the Company's functional currency.
+Entities with presentation currency different from functional currency translate assets and liabilities at the closing rate, and income and expenses at the average exchange rate for the period. - B. Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions where items are re-measured.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year-end exchange rates are recognized in other gains and losses of the statement of comprehensive income. - C. Translation differences on non-monetary financial assets and liabilities held at fair value through profit or loss are recognized as part of the fair value gain or loss.
 Translation differences on non-monetary financial assets, such as equities classified as available-for-sale, are included in other comprehensive income.
-However, non-monetary assets and liabilities denominated in foreign currencies that are not measured at fair value are translated using the historical exchange rates at the dates of the initial transactions. - C. Translation differences from the Company and its subsidiaries entities that have a functional currency different from the presentation currency is recognized in other comprehensive income.
+However, non-monetary assets and liabilities denominated in foreign currencies that are not measured at fair value are translated using the historical exchange rates at the dates of the initial transactions. - D. Translation differences from group entities that have a functional currency different from the presentation currency is recognized in other comprehensive income.
 When disposing of foreign operations, those translation differences recognized in other comprehensive income would be realized as profit or loss.